-Lymphoma can begin in lymph nodes almost anywhere in the body, in addition to the marrow and thymus, and symptoms depend on its location.
+Lymphomas can begin in lymph nodes almost anywhere in the body, as well as in the bone marrow and thymus.
+Symptoms usually arise in the area affected:

-- If lymphoma develops in lymph nodes close to the skin in the neck, underarms, or groin, patients can experience a persistent, painless swelling of those nodes.
+- Lymphomas that develop in lymph nodes under the skin in the neck, underarms, or groin may cause ongoing painless swelling.

-- Lymphoma in the stomach or intestines can cause gastrointestinal bleeding, a feeling of fullness, or abdominal swelling.
+- Lymphomas in the stomach or intestines can cause bleeding, a feeling of persistent fullness, or abdominal swelling.

-- Lymphoma in the central nervous system can cause neurological symptoms such as partial paralysis, seizures, confusion, and memory loss.
+- Lymphomas in the brain and spinal cord can cause neurological symptoms such as partial paralysis, seizures, confusion, and trouble walking.

-- Lymphoma in the chest can cause coughing, shortness of breath, and chest discomfort.
+- Lymphomas in the chest can cause coughing, shortness of breath, and pain.